 Ben was called to the Bar by Middle Temple in 2015 as a Major Scholar.
 His impressive academic background includes a First Class LL.B in Law from the University of Hull, an LL.M with Merit in International Human Rights Law and Practice from the University of York, and multiple Outstanding grades on his BPTC at Nottingham Law School where he was also awarded a scholarship.
 He won a number of advocacy and negotiation competitions, and received an academic prize for his work in the University of Hull Legal Advice Centre.

 He is committed to work involving human rights elements and champions access to justice.
 He supports Advocate, the Bar’s Pro Bono charity, and continues to accept such instructions via them.
 He was a co-founder of the pro bono legal education programme ‘inFrinGeMent’ raising awareness of FGM.
 He has developed training for NGOs working with human trafficking survivors in South East Asia and has trained a Police Force in awareness around Travellers and Gypsies.

 Ben is instructed in a wide variety of civil and public law matters.
-He is an experienced trial and application advocate, regularly appearing for both claimants and defendants in Fast Track and Small Claim trials, tribunal hearings, high value CCMCs, interim application hearings and disposal hearings.
+He is an experienced trial and application advocate, regularly appearing for both claimants and defendants in Fast Track and Small Claim trials, possession hearings, tribunal hearings, high value CCMCs, interim application hearings and disposal hearings.

 Ben also undertakes drafting and advisory work across the civil and public spectrum.